-- Impact of STS upon human values, religious insights, and work and labor
+- impacts of STS on human values, religious insights, and work and labor

-The goal of the Bulletin of Science, Technology & Society is to provide a means of communication within as wide a spectrum of the STS community as possible.
-This includes faculty and students from sciences, engineering, the humanities, and social science which teach integrative STS subject matters.
-It also includes professionals in government, industry and universities, ranging from philosophers and historians of science to social scientists concerned with the effects of science and technology, scientists and engineers involved with the study and policy-making of their own craft, and the concerned general leader.
+The goal of the Bulletin of Science, Technology & Society is to provide a means of communication within as wide a spectrum of the science, technology, and society (STS) community as possible.
+This includes faculty and students from sciences, engineering, the humanities, and social sciences for whom integrative STS subject matters are salient.
+It also includes professionals in government, industry, and universities, ranging from philosophers and historians of science to social scientists concerned with the effects of science and technology, scientists and engineers involved in their own specialized study and policymaking, and the concerned general leader.

 The journal emphasizes articles of general interest in the STS field, which can be used in teaching undergraduate or K-12 students.
 Educational modules are suitable for instruction in STS courses at the college level or K-12 level.